wazo-platform/wazo-doc/source/api_sdk/rest_api/confd/voicemails.rst

     total number of voicemails to show in the list.
 Must be a positive integer

 skip
     number of voicemails to skip over before starting the list.
 Must be a positive integer

+offset
+    number of voicemails to skip over before starting the list.
+Must be a positive integer

 search